 .
 We will email you to confirm that your stone has arrived.

 Q: Do you provide Conflict-Free diamonds?

-A: We offer Canadian diamonds upon request.
-They are not currently listed on our website.
-All diamonds that we sell comply with the Kimberley Process
+A: All diamonds that we sell comply with the Kimberley Process

 protocols and are certified conflict-free by the supplier of the actual stone.